KIMO’s members share a vision of healthy seas, clean beaches and thriving coastal communities.

 Ready to join?

-KIMO membership is open to local authorities from around the North and Baltic seas.
+KIMO membership is open to local authorities from around the North-East Atlantic and Baltic Sea regions.
 Learn more.